Respiratory Therapy – AAS

 Office location: 801 North Capitol Street NW Washington, DC

-The Respiratory Therapy Program is housed within the division of Allied Health Life and Physical Sciences.
-The undertakings of the Respiratory Therapy Program follow and are inextricably linked to the College mission.
-The Program strives to provide exemplary educational experiences to an ethnically diverse population with a particular emphasis on the needs in the District of Columbia.
-The Program provides an intellectually challenging and nurturing environment that fosters the development of competent and compassionate practitioners who will assist individuals on the continuum from wellness/illness, dying, death, and care of human remains.
-Students are assisted in the development of critical thinking skills, problem solving, technical, and social skills through active participation in classroom, laboratory and practicum experiences.
-The program’s mission is to prepare competent respiratory therapy practitioners who will meet the healthcare needs of the citizens of the District of Columbia and the society at large.
+The Respiratory Therapy program strives to develop outstanding respiratory therapy practitioners by providing exemplary educational experiences with a particular emphasis on healthcare needs within the District of Columbia.
+The program provides an intellectually challenging and nurturing environment that fosters the development of competent and compassionate practitioners who will assist individuals on the continuum from wellness/illness, dying, death, and care of human remains.
+The curriculum focuses of the development of critical thinking skills, problem solving, technical skills, and social skills through active participation in classroom, laboratory, and practicum experiences.
+The program’s mission is to who will meet the healthcare needs of the citizens of the District of Columbia and the society at large.

 On completion of this program, students will be able to:

-- Apply pharmacological aerosol therapy, humidification therapy to patients with lung disorders.
+- Apply pharmacological aerosol therapy and humidification therapy to patients with lung disorders;

-- Perform pulmonary functioning test, and assist in other diagnostic modalities.
+- Perform pulmonary functioning tests and assist in other diagnostic modalities; and,

-- Provide respiratory care procedures unique to the neonatal and pediatric population in the intensive care units.
+- Provide respiratory care procedures unique to the neonatal and pediatric population in intensive care units.

-The UDC Office of Admissions processes applications to the University, and upon admission, students identifying Respiratory Therapy as their program of study must complete all prerequisite courses.
-A separate application, is required to enroll in the Professional/Clinical Division (P/CD) of the program.
+The Office of Admissions processes applications to the university; upon admission, students identifying Respiratory Therapy as their program of study must complete all prerequisite courses.
+A separate application is required to enroll in the Professional/Clinical Division (P/CD) of the program.
 Admission to the P/CD is competitive.

-To be considered for admission to the P/CD, eligible students must first be enrolled at the University, complete prerequisites of 14 semester hours earning a minimum grade of ‘C’ in each identified course, and have a cumulative grade point average (CGPA) of 2.5 or higher.
-Transfer students must also demonstrate a 2.5 GPA, and have their official transcript(s) evaluated by the University prior to their application to the P/CD.
+To be considered for admission to the P/CD, eligible students must first be enrolled at the university and complete 17 prerequisite hours, earning a minimum grade of ‘C’ in each identified course.
+Students must also have a cumulative grade point average of 2.5 or higher.
+Transfer students must also demonstrate a 2.5 GPA, and have their official transcript(s) evaluated by the university prior to their application to the P/CD.
 The prerequisite courses are: College Math I (3 credits), English Composition I (3 credits), Anatomy and Physiology I Lecture and Lab (4 credits), Anatomy and Physiology II Lecture and Lab (4 credits).
 Introduction to Health Science (2), First year Seminar (1).

-The application for admission to the P/CD may be picked up after January of each year and must be returned by the first (1st) Friday on March to room 905 of the North Capitol Street.
+The application for admission to the P/CD may be picked up in December of each year and must be returned by the first Friday on March to room 904 at the North Capitol Street location.
 Application submission does not guarantee admission to the P/CD.
-The Respiratory Therapy Admissions and Progression Committee review all applications and recommends students for admission.
+The Respiratory Therapy Admissions and Progression Committee review all applications and recommend students for admission.
 All applicants to the Respiratory Therapy program are required to take an admissions exam, be interviewed by the faculty, and provide a writing sample.

 Program of Study